albar965/littlenavmap-manual/src/en/USERPOINT.rst

 on the context, i.e. what was below the cursor when right-clicking on the map.

-**Note that the userpoint types cannot be translated to other languages for now.**
+Note that the userpoint types cannot be translated to other languages for now.

+Below a list of the most important userpoint types.

 Airports
 ^^^^^^^^